-true

-operator

-string

-operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.

-true

-values

 values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists of DoesNotExist, the values array must be empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

 false

-$Postgres Cluster. spec. instances [index]. affinity. pod Anti Affinity. required During Scheduling Ignored During Execution [index] \\ Parent During Execution [index] \\ Parent$
+$Postgres Cluster. spec. backups. pgbackrest. restore. affinity. pod Anti Affinity. required During Scheduling Ignored During Execution [index]\\ Parent$

-Defines a set of pods (namely those matching the label Selector relative to the given namespace(s)) that this pod should be co-located (affinity) or not co-located (anti-affinity) with, where co-located is defined as running on a node whose value of the label with key matches that of any node on which a pod of the set of pods is running
+Defines a set of pods (namely those matching the labelSelector relative to the given namespace(s)) that this pod should be co-located (affinity) or not co-located (anti-affinity) with, where co-located is defined as running on a node whose value of the label with key matches that of any node on which a pod of the set of pods is running

 Name

 Type

 Description

 Required

 topologyKey

 string

-This pod should be co-located (affinity) or not co-located (anti-affinity) with the pods matching the labelSelector in the specified names paces, where co-located is defined as running on a node whose value of the label with key topologyKey matches that of any node on which any of the selected pods is running.
+This pod should be co-located (affinity) or not co-located (anti-affinity) with the pods matching the labelSelector in the specified namespaces, where co-located is defined as running on a node whose value of the label with key topologyKey matches that of any node on which any of the selected pods is running.
 Empty topologyKey is not allowed.

 true

 labelSelector

 object

 A label query over a set of resources, in this case pods.

 false

 namespaces

+$[] { m string}$

-$name spaces \ specifies \ which \ name spaces \ the \ label Selector \ applies \ to \ (matches \ against); \ null \ or \ empty \ list \ means \ "this \ pod's \ name space"$
+namespaces specifies which namespaces the labelSelector applies to (matches against); null or empty list means "this pod's namespace"

 false

-Postgres Cluster. spec. instances [index]. affinity. pod Anti Affinity. required During Scheduling Ignored During Execution [index]. label Selector Parent
+Postgres Cluster. spec. backups. pgbackrest. restore. affinity. pod Anti Affinity. required During Scheduling Ignored During Execution [index]. label Selection and Parent Parent Properties of the Parent Properties of th

 A label query over a set of resources, in this case pods.

 Name

 Type

 Description

 Required

 matchExpressions

+$[] { m object}$

 matchExpressions is a list of label selector requirements.
 The requirements are ANDed.

 false

-$\mathrm{matchLabels}$

-map[string]string
+matchLabels

+$\mathrm{map}[\mathrm{string}]\mathrm{string}$

+matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+The requirements are ANDed.

+false